rsing148/CommunityClassroom-Git/README.md

 ## Inspecting a Remote

 * `git remote show <remote>` - Show information about a particular remote.
 It lists the URL for the remote repository as well as the tracking branch information.
 If you are on the master branch and you run `git pull`, it will automatically merge the remote's `master` branch into the local one after it has been fetched.
 It also lists all the remote references it has pulled down.
 It also shows which branch is automatically pushed to when you run `git push` while on certain branches.
+It also show you which remotes branches on the server you don't have yet, which remote branch you have that have been removed from the srever, and multiple local branches that are able to merge automatically with their remote-tracking branch when you run `git pull`.

 ![Git Remote Show Image](image-13.png)

-# Renaming and Removing Remotes
+##  Renaming and Removing Remotes

 * `git remote rename <original_name> <new_name>` - Rename a remote's shortname from original_name to new_name.